department-of-veterans-affairs/va-mobile-library/.github/ISSUE_TEMPLATE/epic-ticket.md

 - [ ] If QA testing needed, coordinate with QA agent and assign QA agent to the ticket
 - [ ] Are UI designs/ specs available/ready?
 If yes, they should be attached to  attach specs.
 (We are assuming the design specs have been approved)
 - [ ] Are there any deadlines that need to be met?
-- [ ] What is the roll out plan?
-(Do we need a feature toggle? is this going to be available to every user immediately or do we want to roll out to a few users first)
-- [ ] Does this project require api integration? if yes, what api endpoint are we integrating with and what is the expected response body?
 - [ ] Do we want to capture analytics for this projects (i.e. update GA, add logs to grafana/datadog etc)?If yes, what metrics would we like to capture?
-- [ ] Do we need to update our in-app review code to include this new feature?
-- [ ] Determine what analytics are going into production with MVP
 - [ ] Other:

 </details>